 What Is Dental Tourism?

-Dental tourism involves a patient travelling overseas to receive dental treatment.
-This is often combined with a vacation but not always.
-Some people combine dental tourism and medical tourism, which involves health care procedures.
+Dental tourism means a patient travels overseas for dental treatment.
+This is often combined with a vacation.
+Some people combine dental tourism and medical tourism (health care procedures).

-Dental can involve major work, but is usually focused on cosmetic procedures or a general check-up.
-Things like teeth whitening or a scrape and polish are popular options.
-These minor treatments won’t impact on the rest of your vacation, either.
+Dental tourism can involve major work but it’s usually focused on cosmetic procedures or a general check-up.
+Teeth whitening and scrape and polish are popular procedures.

 Why Is Dental Tourism Thriving?

-The main reason is the savings on offer.
-In some of the countries on this list savings can be as high as 90% on what you would pay in the United States.
-In some cases it can be cheaper to fly, stay in a hotel, and pay for treatment overseas, than to book the same procedure at home.
+The main reason is savings.
+You could save as much as 90% of what you’d pay in the United States.
+It can be cheaper to fly, stay in a hotel, and pay for treatment overseas than to book the same procedure at home.

 How To Ensure You Have A Good Experience